Alcoholism: Screening

-Screening is recommended among those over the age of 18.
+Screening for alcohol misuse is recommended among those over the age of 18, the screening interval is not well established.
+Some national organizations recommend screening adolescents 12 years and older.
 Several tools may be used to detect a loss of control of alcohol use.
 These tools are mostly self-reports in questionnaire form.
 Another common theme is a score or tally that sums up the general severity of alcohol use.
+Online or written questionnaires have greater sensitivity for identifying unhealthy alcohol use compared to in-person questions asked by a healthcare worker.

 The CAGE questionnaire, named for its four questions, is one such example that may be used to screen patients quickly in a doctor's office.